phamxuanhung2004/MAS2-Introduction-to-Data-Sciene/README.md

 Group 7 report about Titanic incident analyzing

 Abstract
 This report was written to create a model capable of predicting whether a traveler survived or not.
-In the model, Gender, Age and Pclass will be included and we will use two machine learning method which is Linear regression and Logistic regression to predict survival chance.
-Two model will be compared to each other and to the base to find predicting accuracy.
-Lastly, we will try to deduce the result that we have.
+In the model, Gender, Age and Pclass will be included and we will use two machine learning method which is Linear regression.

-I. Introduction

-Titanic has always been an disaster when talking about voyage.
-The incident took place way back on April 15th, 1912, when the Titanic sank during its first voyage after striking an iceberg, resulting in the tragic loss of 1502 passengers and crew out of a total of 2224.This sensational tragedy horrified the international community and led towards action taking by formulating better safety regulations for ships.
-While it is still controversial about who took responsibility of the incident, we can agree that there are certain characteristics share between survivors.
-In this report, we try to find out what features will likely make a individual survive in the Titanic incident and perhaps in a disaster as a whole.
+I.Introduction

+Incident can happen anytime in any era.
+While it takes away money, asset and human life sometimes it still can spare some survivors.
+When looking at the data about some incident, we question ourself, are survivors predictable?
+Looking at the chart you can see that with the change in gender the percent that one can survive have already been significantly different.
+In other words, we want to find out a feature that will make an individual more likely to survive in an incident.
+This report will use some predict model to answer this question.
+!{}()
+While there is many infamous incident, the data we will use belong to Titanic incident which happen in 1911.
+On that ship in 4/1911, there was 2204 and there was only 1502 people suvived.
 II.
 Methodology

 2.1.
 Source of data

 We will use the provided data which come from Kaggle.
 Kaggle give us two excel files which include file for training and for testing model.
-We intend to use one file for training and one file for testing but we find out the the testing file did not include the survived index so in this report the only file that we use will be train.csv.
+We will only use train.csv for our model.
 2.2.
 Variable

 2.2.1.
 Data dictionary